-- · Conditions in the industries in which our Machine Clothing segment competes, including the paper industry, along with general risks associated with economic downturns; - · Recent declines in demand for paper in certain regions and market segments could continue at a rate that is greater than anticipated, and growth in demand in other segments or regions could be lower or slower than anticipated; - · Failure to achieve or maintain anticipated profitable growth in our Albany Engineered Composites segment; and - · Other risks and uncertainties detailed in this report.
+- Conditions in the industries in which our Machine Clothing segment competes, including the paper industry, along with general risks associated with macroeconomic conditions; - Declines in demand for paper in certain regions and market segments that continue at a rate that is greater than anticipated, and growth in demand in other segments or regions that is lower or slower than anticipated; - · Failure to achieve or maintain anticipated profitable growth in our Albany Engineered Composites segment; and - · Other risks and uncertainties detailed in this report.

-Further information concerning important factors that could cause actual events or results to be materially different from the forward-looking statements can be found in "Business Environment and Trends" sections of this quarterly report, as well as in the "Risk Factors" section of our most recent Annual Report on Form 10-K. While we believe such assessments to have a reasonable basis, such assessments are, by their nature, inherently uncertain.
+Further information concerning important factors that could cause actual events or results to be materially different from the forward-looking statements can be found in "Business Environment Overview and Trends" sections of this quarterly report, as well as in the "Risk Factors" section of our most recent Annual Report on Form 10-K. Statements expressing our assessments of the growth potential of the Albany Engineered Composites segment are not intended as forecasts of actual future growth, and should not be relied on as such.
+While we believe such assessments to have a reasonable basis, such assessments are, by their nature, inherently uncertain.
 This report sets forth a number of assumptions regarding these assessments, including projected timing and volume of demand for aircraft and for LEAP aircraft engines.
-Such assumptions could prove incorrect.
-Although we believe the expectations reflected in our forward-looking statements are based on reasonable assumptions, it is not possible to foresee or identify all factors that could have a material and negative impact on our future performance.
+Such assumptions, it is not possible to foresee or identify all factors that could have a material and negative impact on our future performance.
 The forward-looking statements included or incorporated by reference in this report are made on the basis of our assumptions and analyses, as of the time the statements are made, in light of our experience and perception of historical conditions, expected future developments, and other factors believed to be appropriate under the circumstances.